-In Fig. 7, the profiles obtained from different models (FC, AA and ALA) are shown for comparison.
-The superadiabatic Rayleigh number is equal to 320000, $\gamma = 1.4$ and r = 3.
-Similarly to Fig. 6, the dissipation number is equal to 0.2 on the left-hand side and to 0.8 on the right-hand side.
-For $\mathcal{D} = 0.2$, on the left-hand side, the three
+In figure 7, the profiles obtained from different models (FC, AA and ALA) are shown for comparison.
+The superadiabatic Rayleigh number is equal to 320 000, $\gamma =$ 1.4 and r = 3.
+Similarly to figure 6, the dissipation number is equal to 0.2 on the left-hand side and to 0.8 on the right-hand side.
+For $\mathcal{D} = 0.2$, on the left-hand side, the three profiles corresponding to the fully compressible FC model, anelastic AA and anelastic liquid ALA approximations do not follow the same adiabat in the bulk of the flow.
+The fully compressible profile has nearly no temperature offset compared to the adiabatic reference profile, while the anelastic approximation has a significant positive temperature offset, and the anelastic liquid a smaller offset.
+On the righthand side, for $\mathcal{D} = 0.8$, all three profiles follow the same adiabat, which is offset compared to the adiabatic reference profile.
+It is indeed expected that the anelastic

-16 J. Curbelo, L. Duarte, T. Alboussière, F. Dubuffet, S. Labrosse, Y. Ricard

 FIGURE 8.
-Typical horizontally-averaged temperature profile $\overline{T}(z)$, reference adiabatic profile $T_a(z)$, shifted adiabatic temperature profile $T_a(z) + \beta$ and boundary layer amplitudes (δT{sab} at the bottom, δT{sat} at the top), and thicknesses (δ_b at the bottom, δ_t at the top).
-The dashed broken-line profile $T{bl}(z)$ is an idealized piecewise linear profile, with linear core and linear boundary layers.
+(Colour online) Typical horizontally averaged temperature profile $\overline{T}(z)$, reference adiabatic profile $T_a(z)$, shifted adiabatic temperature profile $T_a(z) + \beta$ and boundary layer amplitudes (δT{sab} at the bottom, δT{sat} at the top) and thicknesses (δ_b at the bottom, δ_t at the top).
+The dashed profile $T{bl}(z)$ is an idealized piecewise-linear profile, with linear core and linear boundary layers.